GianmariaRomano/EchoScope/README.md

 3. Once the server is running, visit [http://127.0.0.1:8000/docs](http://127.0.0.1:8000/docs).

-   Here, you will be able to use the `/search` endpoint to search for songs in the database and the `/recommend` enpoint to find similar songs to an input-provided song title.
+   Here, you will be able to use the `/search` endpoint to search for songs in the database and the `/recommend` endpoint to find similar songs to an input-provided song title.

 ---